 The show lasted an entire hour, and Looney Tunes shorts were slightly shorter than the standard Saturday Morning Cartoon shorts, so you could see a lot of cartoons in that hour.
 Many of these cartoons were either originally aimed above the average audience of the show or the Larriva Eleven, but there was something for everyone.

-Incarnations of this show
+Incarnations of this show:

-- "The Porky Pig Show" (ABC).
+- The Porky Pig Show (ABC).
 1964-1966.
 Featured first-run cartoons and replays of several seen on The Bugs Bunny Show.

-- "The Road Runner Show" (CBS).
+- The Road Runner Show (CBS).
 Run from 1966 to 1968.
 Repeats aired on ABC from 1971 to 1972.

 - The Bugs Bunny/Road Runner Hour (CBS).
 Combination of the above shows.
 First-run episodes run from 1968 to 1969, with reruns airing until 1971.
 A new version aired from 1975 to 1978 and included several shorts not broadcast in the previous incarnation.

-- "The Sylvester and Tweety Show" (CBS).
-Companion show.
-Run from 1976 to 1977.
+- Sylvester and Tweety (CBS).
+Aired from 1976 to 1977.

-- "The Bugs Bunny/Looney Tunes Comedy Hour" (ABC).
-Run from 1985 to 1986.
+- The Bugs Bunny/Looney Tunes Comedy Hour (ABC).
+Aired from 1985 to 1986.
 Included shorts of every notable Looney Tunes character except Tweety and Speedy Gonzales.

-- "The Bugs Bunny & Tweety Show" (ABC).
-Run from 1986 to 2000, underwent various changes in format.
+- The Bugs Bunny & Tweety Show (ABC).
+Aired from 1986 to 2000, underwent various changes in format.
 Show was cancelled when Cartoon Network (and its sister channel, Boomerang) gained the sole rights for broadcasting the Looney Tunes shorts.

-This series provides examples of:
+This series (and bridges) provides examples of: